bluehalo/ngx-leaflet-markercluster/README.md

 [![Build Status][travis-image]][travis-url]

+**IMPORTANT: This package has been renamed to @asymmetrik/ngx-leaflet-markercluster**

 > Extension to the @asymmetrik/angular2-leaflet package for Angular 2+
 > Provides leaflet.markercluster integration into Angular 2 projects.
 Compatible with Leaflet v1.0.x and leaflet.markercluster v1.x